8 min read / 1 October 2024 / yasmin sharp

 Introduction to Fragrances in Soap

 Adding fragrance oils or essential oils to your soaps can be transformative for your products, helping to enhance the aesthetic and overall experience for the user.
-We discuss the difference between fragrance oils and essential oils and how they can benefit your soaps.
+We discuss the difference between fragrance oils and essential oils for soap and how they can each be used to your benefit.

 Fragrance Oils